Ferry County, Washington: Economy

 Ferry County reaches to Canada on the north, and to the Columbia River on the east.
 Its southern portion is in the boundary of the Colville Indian Reservation, controlled by the Colville Confederated Tribes, and its northern portion is largely occupied by Colville National Forest.
 As a result, only eighteen percent of the total county area is taxable-use ground.
 The county's economy is largely based on timber-extraction, and mining.

-Ferry County's topography and climate make it an ideal recreation destination, so tourism is becoming a significant portion of the county's economy.
+Ferry County's topography and climate make it an ideal recreation destination, so tourism has become a significant portion of the county's economy.
 Washington State Highway 20, designated a National Scenic Highway, crosses the county east–west, and has the state's highest navigable pass (5,575 feet above sea level).

 The county seat, Republic, is the site of the Stonerose Interpretive Center and Fossil Site, which exhibits and explains Eocene-era fossils from an ancient lake bed north of Republic.
+Anderson's Grocery is the main grocery of northern Ferry County, having been in operation since 1900, and never burning down.